A Troll in Central Park

-A Troll in Central Park (released in some countries as Stanley's Magic Garden) is a 1994 American animated musical fantasy comedy film co-directed by Don Bluth and Gary Goldman.
+A Troll in Central Park (released in some countries as Stanley's Magic Garden) is a 1994 American independent animated musical fantasy comedy film co-directed by Don Bluth and Gary Goldman.
 The film stars the voice talents of Dom DeLuise, Cloris Leachman, Charles Nelson Reilly, Phillip Glasser, Tawny Sunshine Glover, Hayley Mills and Jonathan Pryce.
 It tells the story of a troll who is exiled from the Kingdom of Trolls by an evil troll queen for growing flowers and lands in Central Park where he befriends two children.
 This is the final Bluth film to star DeLuise.

-Theatrically released in the United States on October 7, 1994, by Warner Bros., the film was panned by critics and grossed $71,368 at the North American box office, becoming a box office failure.
+Theatrically released in the United States on October 7, 1994, by Warner Bros. under their Family Entertainment label, the film received overwhelmingly negative reviews from critics who criticized its pacing, characters, visuals, and songs although its nostalgic tone, animation, and voice acting (aside from Dom DeLuise) were praised.
+The film was a box office bomb, grossing just $71,368 at the North American box office.